 Why does it matter?

-As an eco-tourism provider, our priority is always the local people and protecting their natural environment and resources.
-We seek to work with communities to enable and empower them to develop in sustainable, eco-conscious, responsible ways to ensure that the beauty of the land they call home is around for many more generations of both local, and foreign visitors to cherish and enjoy.
+As an ecotourism provider, our priority is always the local people and protecting their natural environment and resources.
+We seek to work with communities to enable and empower them to develop in sustainable, eco-conscious, responsible ways.
+This may ensure that the beauty of the land they call home is around for many more generations of both local, and foreign visitors to cherish and enjoy.